 Detecting Time Zone

-Identify the visitor's time zone from their geolocation data.
+Identify the visitor's time zone from their IP-based geolocation data and tz timezone identifier.

 let response = {